sebffischer/dotfiles/README.md

 # dotfiles

 My personal dotfiles and setup notes.

+To create the symlinks, stow is used.